The Wisdom of Partisan Crowds: Comparing Collective Intelligence in Humans and LLM-based Agents: Results and Discussion

-Our study focuses on evaluating how well LLM agents, simulating Democrat and Republican personas, align with human group dynamics in group error reduction and partisan bias.
-The human-AI agent alignment findings are detailed in Table~\ref{tab:result_main}.
+\paragraph{Detailed Persona and without CoT Reasoning Elicits Wisdom of Crowds Effect} LLM agents with detailed personas, but without CoT reasoning, demonstrate the closest resemblance to human group dynamics.
+They demonstrate the highest human likeness, $HLI=12.82$ (ChatGPT) and $3.67$ (Vicuna) among the six experimental settings (Table~\ref{tab:result_main}).
+Figure~\ref{fig:becker_human_vs_llm} visualizes the wisdom of partisan crowd results of LLM agents (ChatGPT).
+These agents converge significantly towards the ground truth after social interaction, quantified by a significant WOC effect, $\woc=-7.59$, $\ci=[-11.08,-4.10]$, $p<.001$.
+It also shows a significant human-like partisan bias, $\pb=5.23, \ci=[4.66,5.81]$, $p<.001$. \footnote{The p-values and 95\% Confidence Intervals ($\ci$) are derived from bootstrapping with 1000 resamplings \citep{efron1992bootstrap}.} Figure~\ref{fig:becker_human_vs_llm_full_list} shows the detailed result for each question.

-\paragraph{Role-Playing without Chain-of-Thought Reasoning:} LLM agents with detailed personas, but without Chain-of-Thought (CoT) reasoning, align most closely with human group dynamics.
-These agents demonstrate a notable wisdom of partisan crowd ($\overline{\Delta \varepsilon_{\text{s-c}}}$ = -5.86) and a significant partisan bias ($\overline{Bias_{\text{avg}}}$ = 4.31).
-Figure~\ref{fig:becker_human_vs_llm} shows the wisdom of partisan crowd results, where under the Social condition, the group of agents converges towards the ground truth after social interaction.
-Please refer to Figure~\ref{fig:becker_human_vs_llm_plot}a for the detailed result for each question.
+Next, we look into the role of persona detail and CoT reasoning, respectively.
+The result with Vicuna is shown in Figure~\ref{fig:becker_human_vs_llm_full_list_vicuna} in \ref{app:result_vicuna}.
+As shown in Table~\ref{tab:result_main}, without CoT reasoning, the agents' error reduction through social interaction is consistently greater than with CoT reasoning, $\woc$ (without CoT) $<$ $\woc$ (with CoT), difference $=4.63$, $\ci = [2.10,7,20]$, $p<.001$.
+For example, when role-playing detailed persona, the LLM agents (ChatGPT)' error reduction $\woc = -7.59$ when there is no CoT reasoning, as opposed to $\woc = -1.08$ with CoT reasoning, difference $=6.52$, $\ci = [2.59, 10.72]$, $p<.001$.
+In addition, as shown in Figure~\ref{fig:becker_human_vs_llm}b, without CoT reasoning always yield a smaller averaged normalized group error $\overline{\varepsilon}_t$ than the counterpart without CoT reasoning.
+The result with Vicuna shows similar patterns.

-\paragraph{Influence of Persona Detail and CoT:} The results highlight that the depth of persona detail significantly influences the LLM agents' alignment with humans in terms of the partisan bias $\overline{Bias_{\text{avg}}}$.
-Detailed personas enable a more human-like partisan bias.
-On the other hand, in the Social condition, CoT reasoning diminishes the reduction of group error, as measured by $\overline{\Delta \varepsilon_{\text{social}}} \approx 0$.
-In the Control condition, CoT reasoning also shows a large reduction of group error, $\overline{\Delta \varepsilon_{\text{control}}}<0$, differing from human behaviors.
+\paragraph{Detailed Persona and CoT Reasoning Encourages Human-like Partisan Bias} The depth of persona detail and the use of CoT reasoning significantly increase the LLM agents' resemblance of human-like partisan bias $\pb$ (Table~\ref{tab:result_main}).
+Detailed personas enables a more human-like partisan bias across the two LLMs and across the two CoT reasoning conditions, $\pb$ (detailed persona) $>$ $\pb$ (simple persona), difference = $15.48$, $\ci=[14.63,16.36]$, $p<.001$.
+On the other hand, the use of CoT reasoning also enables a more human-like partisan bias across the two LLMs and across all conditions, $\pb$ (CoT) $>$ $\pb$ (no CoT), difference = $13.64$, $\ci=[12.48,14.78]$, $p<.001$.